J4ve/J4ve/README.md

 # Hi, I'm Jave 👋

 Welcome to my GitHub profile.
 I share personal projects, experiments, and occasionally some academic work.
-I'm always exploring ideas around AI, automation, and cybersecurity—just building things that are both useful and interesting.
+I'm always exploring ideas around AI, automation, and web development—just trying to building things that are both useful and interesting.

 ---